joshwyatt/easy-mcp-server/README.md

 ## Installation

-This package is currently available from GitHub.
+This package is available from PyPI and GitHub.

 ### Prerequisites